[sc:highlight1start]

 Just as a house needs a solid frame before the details can be added, a home theater needs to start with a frame that is custom-built to accommodate the technology and furniture to be installed.
 The actual construction is done largely with a third-party, but Bliss handles the preparation and monitors the process every step of the way.
 The construction team is furnished with three kinds of documents with which to build the white box that will be the foundation for the home theater.

-These detail the skeleton of both the home theater room and the tech room.
+These detail the skeleton of both the home theater room and the tech room.- The tech room

 The framing of the front wall and the dimensions of niches for the projector and speakers are drawn up.
 As all the enclosures for the speakers will be inside the drywall, speaker placement is detailed before construction so everything is installed in the proper location.
 Special construction practices that reduce sound transfer are also implemented, so the speakers can reach their full potential, once installed.